 Dolmabahçe Palace is opened every day from 9 am to 5 pm except Monday and Thursday.

 The Topkapi Palace is open in summer from 9 am to 6.45 pm, in winter from 9 am to 4.45 pm.

 Only 1 day in Istanbul?
 Which palace to visit?

-If you only have one day and you have to choose between the Dolmabahçe or Topkapi Palace in Istanbul, it is hard to choose between the two.
+If you only have one day and you have to choose between the Dolmabahçe or Topkapi Palaces in Istanbul, it is hard to choose between the two.

 If you do not mind guided tours, want to see grandeur and richness and have a true palace feel?
 Then visit the Dolmabahçe Palace.

 When you like to wander from room to room, take your time and see many interesting exhibits about Sultan life and Ottoman Empire, then visit the Topkapi Palace.

 If you look for architectural significance, then the Dolmabahçe palace is more important.
 If you look for historical references, then the Topkapi palace is more your cup of tea.

 Do you travel on a tight budget and also want to visit the Hagia Sophia?
 Then consider the Istanbul Museum Pass.
 For 85 Lira, you basically get to visit the haram of the Topkapi palace for free.
 The Dolmabahçe Palace is not included in the pass.

 If you’re on serious time constraint, you can visit the Dolmabahçe palace in 1 hour and see a lot.
 If you have more time, you can explore the grounds of the Topkapi palace for hours on end.
 You easily get lost walking from room to room and a visit can take up anywhere from 2 to 6 hours!

 Have you been to Istanbul?
 Did you visit the Topkapi palace?
-Which of the two palaces would you visit if you had limited time?
+Which of these two palaces in Istanbul would you visit if you had limited time?
 Let me know in the comment section below.